Jupyter-contrib/jupyter_nbextensions_configurator/src/jupyter_nbextensions_configurator/static/nbextensions_configurator/readme.md

 ### base_url

-For most single-user notebook servers, the dashboard (the file-browser view) is at
+For most single-user notebook servers, the dashboard (the file-browser or 'tree' view) is at

     http://localhost:8888/tree